dbmdz/wolpi/docs/configuration.md

 You can limit the image formats that users can request through the `iiif.features.formats` section.

-- `allowed`: Lit of image formats (as the [extension string from the IIIF Image API spec][iiif-spec-exts], e.g. `jpg` or `png`).
+- `allowed`: List of image formats (as the [extension string from the IIIF Image API spec][iiif-spec-exts], e.g. `jpg` or `png`).
 Defaults to all formats defined in the IIIF Image API specification except `pdf` (`jpg`, `png`, `tif`, `webp`, `gif`, `jp2`)
 - `preferred`: List of image formats that will be listed as the preferred formats in the `info.json`